fabioespinosa/runregistry_backend/readme.md

 psql -h localhost -p 6543 -U hackathon -d runregistry_database -f dump.sql
 ```

-Now if you run `make dev` the API will connect to a fresh copy of the production data of run registry, therefore your local environment resembles the production environment as much as possible, you can run runregistry_frontend locally to then interact with your development API.
+Now if you run `make dev` the API will connect to a fresh copy of the production data of run registry running in your local postgres database container.
+Now, your local environment resembles the production environment as much as possible, you can run runregistry_frontend locally to then interact with your development API.

+## The Stack

+Run registry is a full-stack javascript application.
+Meaning both its front-end and back-end are written using JavaScript.
+There is also a python API pip client[https://github.com/fabioespinosa/runregistry_api_client] for users who want to acces

 ## Performing migrations